 - The F.W.S.
 Office Supervisor,

 - An Officer of F.W.S.
-(President, Treasurer or Clerk),
+(President, Treasurer or Secretary),

 - Any Board of Trustees Member.

 All relevant matters, including suspected but unproved matters, will be reviewed and analyzed, with documentation if any.
+Notwithstanding, any allegations which are brought, but which are subsequently revealed to the general public or to other members of the Fellowship by the complainant, may result in any further investigation being suspended or terminated.
 Appropriate corrective action will be taken, if necessary, and findings will be communicated back to the reporting person.
 Cases may warrant investigation by an independent person such as auditors and/or attorneys.